Sirius-Game-Studio/Defend-the-Earth/README.md

 The Android build's current version is 0.3.1, which was built with Unity 2019.2.8.

 # License
-Defend the Earth is released under the GNU General Public License v3.0.
+Defend the Earth is licensed under GNU General Public License v3.0.